filgusto/rosiChallenge-sbai2019/README.md

 (All instructions consider that you use `bash`.
 If you use `.zsh`, you know what to do ;)

-**5.** Test the V-REP functionality by running:
+**5.** Test the V-REP functionality by running directly on your terminal the following command:
 ```
 $ vrep
 ```
-(Notice that you have created this command on the last step)
+(Notice that you have created this command on the last step using the `alias` command on your `.bashrc`)

 **6.** Clone recursively the V-REP/ROS interface to your `catkin_ws/src`: